packetcoders/ws-netbox-nornir-graphql/exercises/wb_002_nornir.md

 <details>
 <summary>Answer</summary>
-The main task we are running with `nr.run` is `task_build_config`.
+The main task we are running with <code>nr.run</code> is <code>task_build_config</code>.
 </details>

 5. What sub tasks are being run within `task_build_config`?

 <details>
 <summary>Answer</summary>
-`task_build_config` is running a sub "custom" task `task_collect_graphql`, and then passing the data from the task to another plugin task `template_file`, finally writing the result to a file using the `write_file` plugin task.
+<code>task_build_config</code> is running a sub "custom" task <code>task_collect_graphql</code>, and then passing the data from the task to another plugin task <code>template_file</code>, finally writing the result to a file using the <code>write_file</code> plugin task.
 </details>

 6. Run the script, `demo/003_nr_build.py`, but clicking on the play button in the top right corner.
-7. You will now see the generated config generated in the `demo/output` directory.
+7. You will now see the generated network config generated in the `demo/output` directory.

+We have now learned how to use Nornir to query GraphQL, render a Jinja2 template, and write the output to a file

+But also we are at a fantastic point in this workshop.
+You now have a rendered configuration.
+In the workshop today we will use this configuration to deploy this to a sudo production environment, but in the real world you could push this to a pre-prod environment for testing, or passing it to Batfish to build a modelled network.

+.